njtierney/rcproposal2018/2018-rconsortium-proposal.md

 still many other packages developed to handle complex, heterogenous (categorical, quantitative, ordinal variables) data of large dimension multi-level data, such as missMDA, and MixedDataImpute [@Josse2016; @Murray2015].
-There are many missing data packages in R that solve real problems.
-A problem with so many options is navigating the decision paralysis of choice - which one is right for the case at hand.
+There are many missing data packages in R. A problem with so many options is navigating the decision paralysis of choice - which one is right for the case at hand.
 It is not trivial.